 '''

-1 // Create a StackedMemory with a 10 kB backing memory container and 2 kB backing memory

-2 rootArea = new StackedMemory(2048, 10240); // (a)

-3 rootArea.enter(new Runnable() {
+// Create a StackedMemory with a 10 kB backing memory container and 2 kB backing memory rootArea = new StackedMemory(2048, 10240); // (a) rootArea.enter(new Runnable() {

-4

 public void run() {

-5

-// Create a host area with a 6 kB backing memory container and 2 kB backing memory
+// Create a host area with a 6 kB backing memory container and 2 kB backing memory hostArea = new StackedMemory(2048, 6144); // (b)

-6

-hostArea = new StackedMemory(2048, 6144); // (b)

-\overline{7}

-// Create a guest area with a 2 kB backing memory
+// Create a guest area with a 2 kB backing memory guestArea = new StackedMemory(1536); // (c)

-8

-guestArea = new StackedMemory(1536); // (c)

-9

 }

-10 });
+}

 '''

 Commented points (a), (b), and (c) correspond to their respective subfigures in Figure 11.1.
 At point (a), a root StackedMemory has been created with its 10 kB backing memory container drawn from the notional global container.
 It contains a 2 kB backing memory, which is then entered.
 With that backing memory as the current allocation context, a new host StackedMemory is created at (b), reserving 6 kB of the root StackedMemory's backing memory container for its own use and creating a second 2 kB backing memory within that reservation.
 A new guest StackedMemory is then created at (c) in the root area (without entering the host child), occupying 1.5 kB of the remaining free 2 kB of the container in the root area.
-At this point, the root area's backing memory container is almost entirely occupied, with one 2 kB backing memory, one 1.5 kB backing memory, and a 6 kB host area backing memory container reservation, and 512 B of free backing memory container remaining unoccupied in its reservation, which could be allocated to additional host or guest StackedMemory areas beneath it in the stack.
+At this point, the root area's backing memory container is almost entirely occupied, with one 2 kB backing memory, one 1.5 kB backing memory, and a 6 kB host area backing memory container reservation, and 512 B of free backing memory container in between.
+The host StackedMemory created at (b) has 4 kB of its backing memory container remaining unoccupied in its reservation, which could be allocated to additional host or guest StackedMemory areas beneath it in the stack.